We intuitively understand how to live healthily in ‘systems’ because we exist in, belong to and interact with them every day of our lives.

 We have families, friendship groups, social circles, communities and teams.
 We ‘belong’ to organisations, clubs, societies and networks.

 We travel through streets, on motorways, on rivers, in trains and on aeroplanes.
-We use electricity and computers, the telephone and the internet, to connect with others across the world.
+We use electricity, the telephone and the internet, to connect with others across the world.

-And we do this all in a natural ecosystem, under a sky that is littered with constellations of stars, on our earth, which spins on its axis as it orbits our sun and is orbited by our moon.
-In a wider solar system. in a galaxy.
-In a universe.
+And we do this all under a sky that is littered with constellations of stars, all on our earth, which spins on its axis as it orbits our sun and is orbited by our moon.

-So to keep our systems healthy, we have to enable greater flow.
-To do this we have to give attention to removing blockages, and loosening things that are stuck.
+So, to keep our systems healthy, we have to give attention to removing blockages, and loosening things that are stuck.

 So, consider the systems within which you belong:

-- What is needed from you to enable greater health?
+- What is needed from you to enable greater health or flow?

 - What do you need from others?